 Creating Strong, Memorable Passwords.
 Adopting the above approach means that you will need, at most, only two strong passwords that you have to remember: one for your password manager and (or) one for your backup document.
-Use the tips in the ‘WordPress’ link above to create them.
-If that’s too much to read then here is a simple way to create a good password.
+Use the tips in the ‘WordPress’ link above to create them, or, if that’s too much to read, then here is a simple way to create a good password.
 Think of a phrase that means something to you, like the first line of a favorite poem or a lyric from a favorite song.
 Suppose, for example, that you have always loved Robert Frost’s “Stopping by Woods on a Snowy Evening,” the first line of which is “Whose woods these are I think I know.”
-You could start your password with the first letter of each word, perhaps alternating lower case and caps: wWtAiTiK.
+You could start your password with the first letter of each word, perhaps alternating lower case and caps or vice versa: wWtAiTiK.
 Then add a number that means something to you, perhaps the last four digits of your childhood phone number; e.g., 3629 (don’t use any part of your SSN because that’s probably compromised already).
 The result (wWtAiTiK3629) is easy for you to remember, or at least reconstruct, and virtually impossible for anyone else to guess.
 I tested it at a password-checker site which estimated that it would take today’s off-the-shelf PC with a fast processor four years to crack it.
 If you want it even stronger just pick a longer phrase and number.